josegarciav/josegarciav.github.io/_pages/cv.md

       * This involved modeling demand elasticity with a log-log model (XGBoost), optimizing for a chosen metric with cubic splines, rank suggested order arrangements in combos, among other dynamic phases.
     * Optimized ROI by 48% in A/B test promotional experiments in the market of Panama, over a period of 8 months.
     * Developed an algorithm targeting first-time purchasers, optimizing discount allocation and saving on budget.
+    * Created an RCT module that automated user allocation into control and treatment groups and logged experiment metadata (promotion ID, allocation, blocking factors, timestamps) to a historical registry, reducing experiment design time by ~80%.
     * Designed and implemented causal inference models (X-Learner, T-Learner, Synthetic DiD, DRLearner) to assess market innovation impacts (ATT, CATE), enabling trend identification at the blocking factor level.